NanboLi/FACTS/README.md

     ```
         . demos/scripts/installation_test.sh
     ```
-    If you see `Good to go!`, you are Good to go:ok_hand:!
+    If you see `Good to go!`, you are Good to go!

 ## Usage:
 We provide only three examples to show its usage, for now, more details and [DEMOS](#demos) will be released later.
 Stay tuned, until then...